biplabbose/StateTransition/README.md

    * The estimated parameters are exported to a tab delimited text file, `fractionalCellDivision.txt`.
 Each row represents the fractional cell division of each cell type and the columns represents the fractional cell division for each time innterval.
    * The residuals are exported to a tab delimited text file, `residual.txt`.
 Residuals are the difference between the observed fold change and the simulated fold change.
 Each column represents the residual for each observed time interval and the row represents the residuals of the experimental replicates.

+2. ###Estimation of fraction of cell state transition:
+   The MATLAB code to estimate the fraction of cell state transition for each time interval is available [here](FractionalStateTransitionEstimationCode).